 I am political scientist specializing in international relations theory and international historical sociology.
 My main research focuses on historical and contemporary forms of international hierarchy, imperialism and race.
 I am particularly interested in how histories of race and racism have constituted modern international political and violence.

-In my current book, Empire Within: International Hierarchy and its Imperial Laboratories of Governance (Routledge, 2015) I explore the various ways in which imperial spaces proved to be significant laboratories of political, social and economic innovations that affected the development of the modern Western state and society.
+In my first book, Empire Within: International Hierarchy and its Imperial Laboratories of Governance (Routledge, 2015) I explore the various ways in which imperial spaces proved to be significant laboratories of political, social and economic innovations that affected the development of the modern Western state and society.
 My book shows how certain assemblages such as the concentration camp, surveillance technologies and neoliberalism emerged out of imperial/hegemonic crucibles.

 I currently teach courses in International Relations Theory, Development of International Thought and American Foreign Policy.
 I also teach graduate seminars in International Relations Theory and Contemporary Political Theory.
 Prior to joining the faculty at Florida International University I was an Assistant Professor at the American University of Beirut.